 - Nanastar Scout Caravan: Mostly gives B cards with a small chance of obtaining S cards.
 You get two free draws each day: one free draw daily and one during "lunch time" (from 11AM to 2PM JST).

-Additional time limited gacha draws (Step-Up, 7th Medal, Single Attribute Type or Birthday Gachas) will also be made available, which typically runs from the midnight of a Saturday till the next maintenance.
+Additional time limited gacha draws (Step-Up, 7th Medal, Lucky 7, Single Attribute Type or Birthday Gachas) will also be made available, which typically runs from the midnight of a Saturday till the next maintenance.

 - Battle events allow you to battle against the designated opponent using Charisma Points based on your selected unit.
 Upon victory, you will be able to continue the map and receive EXP and Gold.
 Occasionally, you will receive pre-determined idol cards and collect items.
 The first attack for each battle event costs 0 CP.